syyyr/arduino-without-ide/README.md

   you can't just define a loop and a setup function, you have to structure your program as a normal C program (so you have to supply your own `main` function).
-The exact functionality could probably be implemented here too, but I don't mind compiling my own `main` function this functionality (although it maybe a good idea to look into how `main` is compiled in A-IDE to see where I get those additional bytes).
+The exact functionality could probably be implemented here too, but I don't mind compiling my own `main` function. (although it maybe a good idea to look into how `main` is compiled in A-IDE to see where I get those additional bytes).
 The example does mimic the A-IDE approach with the setup and loop functions.

 ## Dependencies
 I use this on Arch Linux (inside WSL! so you can use that if you want) with the